jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ## [buildspec.yml](https://github.com/jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/blob/main/buildspec.yml)

 Buildspec.yml instructs CodeBuild in build stage in terms of what to do. buildspec.yml will instruct AWS CodeBuild to scan the docker image for vulnerability during build stage.
 So this an important configuration file.

-In the buildspec.yml, replace the following values with your own values (without []):
+**[IMPORTANT]** In the buildspec.yml, look for #UPDATE comment and replace the values with your own values accordingly.

-1. CHKP_CLOUDGUARD_ID=[YOUR-CLOUDGUARD-ID]
-2. CHKP_CLOUDGUARD_SECRET=[YOUR-SECRET]

 ```